vk-cs/docs-public/docs/en/applications-and-services/1cgrm/about/about.md

 ## Description

-Service "1C: Ready Workplace" allows you to rent popular software products from 1C:
+The **1C: Ready Workplace** service allows you to rent popular software products from 1C:

-- 1c accounting
+- 1C: Accounting
-- 1C: Salary and Human Resources
+- 1C: Salary and Human Resources Management
-- 1C: Management of our company
+- 1C: Company Management

 The service is a remote user access to selected 1C programs deployed in the cloud infrastructure through a browser.